ealang/pixel-reader/README.md

 [Download the latest release](https://github.com/ealang/pixel-reader/releases), and extract the zip into the root of your SD card.
 Boot your device, and the app should now show up in the apps list.

-Epub files can be placed anywhere on the SD card, but the default directory is `App/PixelReader/books`.
+Epub files can be placed anywhere on the SD card.
 Browse to the location after launching the app.

 ## Development Reference